Faux16/crml/wiki/Guides/OSCAL.md

 - control identifiers (`id`),
 - optional `oscal_uuid` (the OSCAL control UUID),
 - short `title` (if present),
+- optional `description` (derived from OSCAL control `parts[].prose`, if present; only include prose you have rights to distribute),
 - a reference `url` (first OSCAL link, if present).

-It intentionally strips detailed statements/parts and any long copyrighted prose.
+It still intentionally strips the structured OSCAL statements/parts tree, but it may copy human prose text into `description` for convenience.
+Be mindful of copyright and redistribution constraints.

 Python API: